xflipperkast/Flappy-Bird-in-Rust/README.md

 * [Credits](#credits)

 # Flappy-Bird
+Please read: Check releases before downloading anything.
+This project is still in developent and making this game to rust

 Flappy Bird completely made in html, css and javascript

 Game: Fly between the opstacles to get a high score.
 Collect the coins and try to get far.